 - Restaurants nearby

 - The hotel is in the Gstaad-Saanenland ski area, which has 250km of pretty pistes suitable for all levels.
-You can hire equipment from the hotel (the first day is free of charge), and the lifts are just 5 minutes away by free shuttle bus
+You can hire equipment from the hotel, and the lifts are just 5-15 minutes away by free shuttle bus

-- During winter, the hotel lays on complimentary snowy activities each day, including snow-shoe tours, sledging and guided off-piste skiing, all bookable via the 'Activity Lounge' next to reception
+- Don't forget that the hotel lays on complimentary guided activities each day, including snow-shoe tours, sledging and guided off-piste skiing in winter (book a day or two ahead)

-- In summer, options include guided hiking, Nordic walking, climbing, river rafting, canyoning, stand-up paddleboarding and mountain biking - all also included in the rates
+- In summer, options include guided hiking, Nordic walking, climbing, river rafting, canyoning, stand-up paddleboarding and mountain biking - again, one daily activity is included

 - The brave can embark on the Indiana Jones climbing experience, a rugged introduction to mountaineering with rappelling, zip wires and more

-- If you fancy something a bit more relaxing, float above the mountains in a hot-air balloon (extra cost), shop in the ritzy boutiques of Gstaad, or loaf around the pool and spa
+- If you fancy something a bit more relaxing, float above the mountains in a hot-air balloon (extra cost), shop in the ritzy boutiques of Gstaad, or book a horse and carriage ride to the Lauenensee

 Activities on site or nearby include: